Season best second place for Ming in USF2000 - Guyana Chronicle

-Guyanese Calvin Ming continued his podium running form in the Cooper Tyres Mazda USF200 with his best ever finish, a second position in Portland Oregon on Saturday.
+GUYANESE Calvin Ming continued his podium running form in the Cooper Tyres Mazda USF2000 with his best ever finish– a second position in Portland, Oregon on Saturday.

-The Guyanese, who finished third driving for the Pabst Racing team was elevated one podium spot after a 30-second penalty for initial second place finisher and Exclusive Motorsports driver Igor Fragga.
+Ming, who finished third driving for the Pabst Racing team, was elevated one podium spot after a 30-second penalty for initial second place finisher and Exclusive Motorsports driver, Igor Fragga.

 Stewards found the Brazilian guilty of avoidable contact.